bgotink/playwright-coverage/README.md

         // - or part of the code is generated
         // - or if you're running into any of the other many reasons people have for excluding files
         exclude: ['path/to/ignored/code/**'],
-        // Base directory where output will be written to
+        // Directory in which to write coverage reports
         resultDir: path.join(__dirname, 'results/e2e-coverage'),
         // Configure the reports to generate.
         // The value is an array of istanbul reports, with optional configuration attached.